T-i-a-7/C-Exercises/README.md

 ---

-Happy coding!
-If you find this repository helpful, consider giving it a ⭐ to show your support!
+If you find this repository helpful, please consider giving it a ⭐ to show your support.

+Thank you for visiting and enjoy your coding journey!